Neelam-Yadav581/twitter-market-scraper/docs/TECHNICAL_APPROACH.md

   item count to keep the false-positive rate low; MinHash bucketing complexity is roughly independent of total corpus size as long as bucket occupancy stays bounded.
-- **Signal extraction**: `TfidfVectorizer(max_features=...)` bounds vocabulary size regardless of corpus size; for a truly large corpus, `ParquetStore.iter_batches()` already supports processing in chunks rather than loading everything into one DataFrame - `run_pipeline.py` would need to switch from `read_all()` to a batch-wise fit/transform (e.g. `HashingVectorizer`, which needs no vocabulary fitting pass at all).
+- **Signal extraction**: `TfidfVectorizer(max_features=...)` bounds vocabulary size regardless of corpus size; for a truly large corpus, `run_pipeline.py` would need to switch from loading the whole run into one DataFrame to a batch-wise fit/transform over `ParquetStore.iter_batches()` (e.g. `HashingVectorizer`, which needs no vocabulary-fitting pass at all).
+Note that `iter_batches()` (and `read_all()`) can read either one specific parquet file or every file in `processed_dir` - the latter is for deliberate cumulative analysis across many past runs, not what a single run's own report should do (mixing in unrelated historical files there was a real bug during development, since fixed - `run_pipeline.py` now reads back only its own run's file).
 - **Concurrency**: the four hashtag searches in `run_scraper.py` are deliberately sequential - concurrent browser sessions would multiply the anti-bot detection surface, and section 1's empirical account-lock finding is exactly why that